House-of-Cardano/cardano-millions-testnet/README.md

 ```
 This database can subsequently be accessed by running `sudo -u postgres psql testnet`

 To build cardano-db-sync, I followed the instructions using nix.
-After cloning the cardano-db-sync repo (from https://github.com/input-output-hk/cardano-db-sync), go to the instructions at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/building-running.md and scroll down to the section "Set up and run the db-sync node // with nix".
-After "cd'ing" into the cloned repo, checkout the latest release using the command
+After cloning the cardano-db-sync repo (from https://github.com/input-output-hk/cardano-db-sync), go to the instructions at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/building-running.md and scroll down to the section "Set up and run the db-sync node // with nix". cd into the cloned repo, and checkout the latest release using the command

 ```markdown
 git checkout <latest-official-tag> -b tag-<latest-official-tag>